Tocilizumab: Supply issue resolved

 On this page

-Roche has informed us that it is temporarily unable to provide New Zealand with tocilizumab.
-This is due to massive increase in demand worldwide as tocilizumab is being used to treat more severe cases of COVID-19.
+In late 2021, Roche informed us that it is temporarily in short supply of tocilizumab.
+This was due to massive increase in demand worldwide as tocilizumab is used to treat more severe cases of COVID-19.
+Roche is the global supplier of tocilizumab.

-This affects about 400 people currently receiving tocilizumab treatment for a range of clinical conditions.
-Pharmac is working closely with Roche NZ and DHB hospitals to preserve the stock we currently have and manage supplies to enable continued use for people who are at high risk without treatment.
+This affected about 400 people currently receiving tocilizumab treatment for a range of clinical conditions.
+Pharmac working closely with Roche NZ and DHB hospitals to preserve the stock we hand and manage supplies to enable continued use for people who were at high risk without treatment.

 - polyarticular juvenile idiopathic arthritis